NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/submit-a-case.md

   {{< team >}}
 title: Submit a case
 subtitle: >
-  We do solicited and unsolicited audits.
-If you want to share a case, feel free to fill in the below form to provide us with preliminary information.
+  Algorithm Audit conducts solicited and unsolicited audits.
+Fill in the below form to provide us with preliminary information required to review your algorithm.
 image: /images/svg-illustrations/case_repository.svg
 form:
   title: Submit a case